Insurgency in Northeast: Peace pangs in periphery

 So, beyond keeping the insurgency at a low-intensity level, the peace processes did not lead to permanent resolution of the conflicts, with the only exception being the Mizo insurgency, which ended after the 1986 accord between the government and the Mizo National Front.

-Pallab Bhattacharyya, a retired IPS officer, said the resentment among certain ethnic communities about the lack of development continues to fuel the insurgency.
+Pallab Bhattacharyya, a retired IPS officer, said the resentment among certain ethnic communities about lack of development continues to fuel insurgency.
+“The mantra of Sabka Sath Sabka Vikash and Sabka Viswash has not reached certain communities, like the Morans and the Muttucks of Assam, who are the sheet anchor of the ULFA.
+Economic progress of all the communities in the real sense of the term is the only remedy for this," he said.

-Apart from the demands for a flag and the constitution, what also came in the way of a final settlement to end the Naga insurgency was the NSCN (IM)’s insistence on “unification” of all Naga-inhabited areas in Assam, Manipur and Arunachal Pradesh, in addition to those in Nagaland.
+Apart from the demands for flag and the constitution, what also came in the way of a final settlement to end the Naga insurgency was the NSCN (IM)’s insistence for "unification" of all Naga-inhabited areas in Assam, Manipur and Arunachal Pradesh, in addition to those in Nagaland.
 This is strongly opposed by the militant groups and civil society organisations of the states adjoining Nagaland.
 The NNPG, the forum of seven other Naga rebel groups, with which the Centre signed another preliminary agreement in 2017, however, is ready to sign the final agreement immediately.
-“The delay is nothing but due to the power struggle between the NSCN-IM and the NNPGs.
-The flag and the constitution are just an excuse,” Kahuto Chisi Sumi, convenor of Concerned People of Nagaland, a civil society organisation, told DH.
+"The delay is nothing but due to the power struggle between the NSCN-IM and the NNPGs.
+The flag and the constitution is just an excuse,” Kahuto Chisi Sumi, convenor of Concerned People of Nagaland, a civil society organisation, told DH.
+“They did not talk about the flag and Constitution earlier.
+Main problem in Nagaland now is corruption.
+Most of the rebels and officers are getting share of the development funds released by the Centre for Nagaland.
+But the condition of the ordinary Naga people in the remote villages has remained the same.”

+On how to deal with the birth of new factions after an agreement, Bhattacharyya suggested, "If a memorandum of settlement is to be signed with the majority faction, the fringe elements should be treated as extremist and dealt with accordingly without any future prospect of negotiation."

+Home Minister Amit Shah last year said that all conflicts in the northeastern region would be resolved by 2024.
+But, going by the precedents and the current scenario in the region, this too appears to be a promise, which the government may find difficult to deliver on.

 Check out DH's latest videos